Sadek Wahba

-Sadek Wahba (born 1965) is an American economist and businessman.
+Sadek Wahba (born March 1965) is an Egyptian-American economist and businessman.
 He is the founder and managing partner of the Miami-based global infrastructure investment company I Squared Capital, and the author of Build: Investing in America's Infrastructure.
-In 2022 he was appointed by President Biden to the President's National Infrastructure Advisory Council.
+In 2022, he was appointed by President Biden to the President's National Infrastructure Advisory Council.

 Early life and education

-Wahba is the great-grandson of Egyptian Prime Minister and jurist Youssef Wahba.
+Wahba is the great-grandson of Egyptian prime minister and jurist Youssef Wahba.
 His grandfather, Mourad Wahba, was a high court judge.

 Wahba was born in Cairo and attended the Collège de la Sainte Famille.
-He has a Ph.D. in economics from Harvard University, where his thesis advisors were Gary Chamberlain and Guido Imbens, winner of the 2021 Nobel Prize in Economic Sciences.
+He has a Ph.D. in economics from Harvard University.
 His research at Harvard was on measuring causal inference in social studies.
 He also holds a M.Sc. in economics from the London School of Economics and a B.A. in economics from the American University in Cairo.

 Career

-Wahba began his career as an economist for the World Bank, where he worked on the social dimensions of structural adjustment.
-He subsequently joined Lehman Brothers, where he worked on structured financing.
+Wahba began his career as an economist for the World Bank, and also worked for the International Monetary Fund before completing his Ph.D. in economics and beginning his work on Wall Street.
+He joined Lehman Brothers, where he worked on structured financing.
 In 1998, he joined Morgan Stanley, where he started Morgan Stanley Infrastructure Partners and was Chief Executive Officer of Morgan Stanley Infrastructure.
+In 2008, his division led a consortium of investors that acquired the rights to roughly 36,000 parking meters in Chicago for $1.16 billion.

 In 2012, Wahba formed I Squared Capital, a U.S.-based private equity group that invests in infrastructure projects in the U.S. and in developing economies, particularly China and India.
-The group manages over $50 billion in assets, including a commitment from the U.S. government's Overseas Private Investment Corporation to invest in Southeast Asia.
-The firm’s assets are focused in the energy, utilities, transport, digital infrastructure and social sectors in the U.S., Europe and in select high-growth economies including China, India and Latin America.
+The group manages over $50 billion in assets as of November 2025, including a commitment from the U.S. government's Overseas Private Investment Corporation to invest in Southeast Asia.
+The firm's assets are focused in the energy, utilities, transport, digital infrastructure and social sectors in the U.S., Europe and in select high-growth economies including China, India and Latin America.
 I Squared Capital's portfolio companies employ over 66,000 professionals.